yvesgurcan/websocket-examples/README.md

 WebSocket is a protocol (like HTTP) that allows for a persistent connection between server and client so they can exchange data at any time.

-A WebSocket server lives within an HTTP server.
+Typically, a WebSocket server lives within an HTTP server.
 A handshake enabled the switch from HTTP to WS or WSS.

 The server may listen on any port it chooses.